A new bike can be a big investment that, once made, is worth protecting. Bike insurance is one way to make sure you’re covered for every eventuality.

 Best cheap bicycle insurance for you

-For a definitive comparison of the best cheap bicycle insurance, use our comparison tool.
+For a definitive comparison of the best cheap bicycle insurance, use our comparison tool to compare quotes from 15 providers.

 Best bicycle insurance with travel cover